aaronr93/MyGifs/README.md

 ## Features

 - View a Gfycat User Feed
-- Tap a gif to share in Messages
+- Tap a gif to share to Messages
+- Browse and send gifs in iMessage with the iMessages Extension

 ## Roadmap